ethanswe/ethanswe/README.md

 ### Hello World, I'm Ethan! 👋

 I'm a software engineer from Scottdale, Arizona.
 I have a passion for music, mentorship, travel, disruptive technology, and all things finance.
-I'm proficient in JavaScript, PostgreSQL, SQL, React, CSS, HTML5, but have experience and exposure in Python, SQLAlchemy, Flask, Redux, Express & Pug.
+I'm proficient in JavaScript, PostgreSQL, SQL, React, CSS3, HTML5, but have experience and exposure in Python, SQLAlchemy, Flask, Redux, Express & Pug.

 ## Fun Fact...